agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 ```

-To understand what is going on, we can have a look at the logs produced by this scenario (sadly without colors here).
+To understand what is going on, we can have a look at the logs produced by this scenario.

 ```
 Basic examples of checks: